Libraries in Baku

-This article is about libraries in Baku, Azerbaijan.

-History

-The first public library in Baku was a Athenaeum library of Nariman Narimanov's, opened with the approval of the Baku Governor Gorchakov in August 1894.
+Libraries in Baku, the capital of Azerbaijan, are divided into public and private.
+The first public library in Baku was an Athenaeum library of Nariman Narimanov's, opened with the approval of the Baku Governor Gorchakov in August 1894.
 The library was shut down in 1896.

 Presidential Library

 The Presidential library for the Affairs of the President of the Republic of Azerbaijan (azerb.
 Azərbaycan Respublikası Prezidentinin Işlər Idarəsinin Prezident Kitabxanası) was established in 2003 on the initiative of Heydar Aliyev as a result of the merger of the funds of two city libraries: Central City Library and the Library of General Service Section of the Presidential Administration.